Patrick Wisdom Player Props: Cubs vs. Yankees

 Patrick Wisdom At The Plate

-- Wisdom is hitting .191 with seven doubles, a triple, 14 home runs and 22 walks.
+- Wisdom has seven doubles, a triple, 14 home runs and 22 walks while batting .191.

-- Wisdom has driven in a run in 14 games this season (23.3%), including eight games with more than one RBI (13.3%).
-He has also driven in three or more of his team's runs in four contests.
+- Wisdom has picked up an RBI in 23.3% of his games this year, with more than one RBI in 13.3% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.